 If you do not apply and pay premium within 60 days you are not eligible for continuation of coverage.

 TERMS FOR CONTINUATION OF COVERAGE

-Your continuing coverage remains subject to all the provisions, exclusions and limitations of the policy and does not include support services related to your Employer's benefit program.
+Your continuing coverage remains subject to all the provisions, exclusions and limitations of the policy.

 Any subsequent change in the policy will not apply to your continuing coverage, unless required by law.